router-protocol/router-chain-docs/docs/develop/asset-transfer-via-nitro/high-level-workflow.md

 **Step 3a)** A forwarder will listen to the `CrosschainTransferRequest` event

-**Step 3b)** Orchestrators on the Router chain will also listen to the `CrosschainTransferRequest` event and submit it to the Router chain with their attestation.
+**Step 3b)** Orchestrators on the Router Chain will also listen to the `CrosschainTransferRequest` event and submit it to the Router Chain with their attestation.

 **Step 4)** The forwarder will create a hash of the fields included in the event and submit a transaction to the destination chain Nitro contract.
 The hash acts as a unique identifier for the `CrosschainTransferRequest`.

-**Step 4b)** After 2/3+1 validation, the Router chain will invoke the middleware Nitro contract with the event info.
+**Step 4b)** After 2/3+1 validation, the Router Chain will invoke the middleware Nitro contract with the event info.
 Upon receiving the `CrosschainTransferRequest` event, the middleware contract will persist the request (mapping to the request will be maintained using the hash of the fields included in the event).

 **Step 5)** Upon receiving the tx, the Nitro contract on the destination chain will (a) transfer the defined amount from the forwarder address to the receiver address; (b) persist the hash in the status map (to skip the replays); (c) emit a `CrosschainTransferExecuted` event confirming the execution.
 The event includes:
 - `ChainId`